Proportional Participatory Budgeting with Additive Utilities: The Method of Equal Shares

-As we established in the introduction (\Cref{thm:welfarist-impossibility}), the most prominent rule that satisfies EJR for approval-based committee election does not extend this guarantee beyond unit costs.
+\Cref{thm:rule_x_and_ejr_cardinal} establishes the Method of Equal Shares as a prime candidate for voting under a budget constraint, showing that it satisfies a demanding fairness property.
+This makes it the first known rule that can give such strong proportionality guarantees in the model with additive utilities and arbitrary costs.

+In the literature on the special case of approval-based committee elections, another rule has received much attention: Proportional Approval Voting (PAV).
 Let us briefly recall the definition of this rule.